Ritikasingh0605/power-bi-_dashboard/README.md

 # power-bi-_dashboard
-this is car sales powerbi dashboard
+This is a powerbi cars sales dashboard